 All staff at Gentle Path at The Meadows are trained and supervised by Dr. Patrick Carnes, ensuring that patients receive the most advanced treatment in sex addiction.
 During their time here, patients will be under the 24/7 supervision and care of our highly-trained professional staff.
-Our team of physicians, psychiatrists, addiction specialists are all Masters or Doctoral level and CSAT trained with extensive experience in sexual addiction and sexual trauma.
-Our psychiatric nurses, nursing staff and recreation therapists are experienced in supporting patients through the treatment process and working as an integral part of the treatment team.
+Our team of physicians, psychiatrists, and addiction specialists are all Masters or Doctoral level and CSAT trained with extensive experience in sexual addiction and sexual trauma.
+Our psychiatric nurses, nursing staff, and recreation therapists are experienced in supporting patients through the treatment process and working as an integral part of the treatment team.

 Your Expert Treatment Team